 - Determine the employment status of each contracted worker who works via an intermediary ensuring that they ‘take reasonable care’ in making the determination.
-As mentioned below, the CEST tool can be used for this.
+HMRC’s Check Employment Status for Tax (CEST) tool can be used for this.

 - Once the status has been determined, provide a status determination statement (SDS).
-They must share the reasons for that determination to the party with which they contract, and the off payroll worker.
+They must share the statement and the reasons for that determination to the party with which they contract, and the off payroll worker.

 - Keep detailed records of contractors and their SDSs, including the reasons for the determination and fees paid.
 This will involve creating a system to securely maintain these records.